Ten Years of Marriage

 Ten Years of Marriage (结婚十年) is a 1943 Chinese novel written by Su Qing 苏青 (1914–1982).

 Owing to her authentic descriptions of sexual psychology, Su Qing was described as a bold female writer and her work received mixed praise.

+Contents

 Ten Years of Marriage is a semi-autobiographical work which tells the story of a Chinese woman's life after marriage.
 It depicts her feelings as a new bride, the bitterness and happiness of delivery, her extramarital love and her associations with different kinds of men.

 The protagonist, Su Huaiqin is a woman born into a fatherless household.
 She was considered a xiaojie (someone of poor standing), before she married Xu Chongxian.
 Her new husband is from a big feudal family.
 He is called Shaoye (young master), by the family servants.
 The novel begins with an official notice of their marriage in a newspaper.

 Characters

 The characters in this work are as follows: